 8.2.1 MSGin5G UE Registration

 The signalling flow for MSGin5G UE registration is illustrated in figure 8.2.1-1.
-The procedure assumes that the MSGin5G UE is responsible for triggering registration to the MSGin5G Server in order to establish association with the MSGin5G Server to receive MSGin5G services.
+The procedure assumes that the MSGin5G UE is responsible for initiating registration to the MSGin5G Server in order to establish association with the MSGin5G Server to receive MSGin5G services.

 Pre-conditions: